Boynton Beach, Florida: Schools

+Historic preservation

+The Boynton Beach Historical Society formed in 1968.
+According to its website, the historical society's mission is "to act as a living repository for Boynton Beach's traditions and history, to interpret items of historical and antiquarian significance, and to promote a better understanding of the history of Boynton Beach, Palm Beach County, and the State of Florida."
+The organization does not have a physical location.
+As such, the Boynton Beach Public Library houses its archives and records.
+In addition to Boynton Beach, the historical society also maintains materials relevant to the histories of Briny Breezes, Gulf Stream, Hypoluxo, Lake Worth Beach, Lantana, Manalapan, and Ocean Ridge, as well as areas from the city's western boundaries to U.S. Route 441.

+The city's Historic Resources and Preservation Board lists 170 historic sites, including commercial and residential buildings, bridges, cemeteries, churches, social clubs, and other architectural features.
+Additionally, the board maintains two heritage trails, one for the 30 sites listed in downtown and another for the 3 historic cemeteries.
+Federally, Boynton Beach has two structures listed on the National Register of Historic Places – the Boynton Woman's Club and the Boynton School, now known as the Schoolhouse Children's Museum & Learning Center.

 Public transportation

 Boynton Beach is served by a Tri-Rail station of the same name linking Boynton Beach to West Palm Beach to the north and Miami to the south.
 It is also serviced by local buses provided by PalmTran.

+Culture

+Boynton Beach has an arts district.
+It was named as one of South Florida's "emerging neighborhoods" by the South Florida Business Journal in 2017.

 Controversy

 Boynton Beach commissioned a mural showing three of its firefighters, unveiled in 2020, for a window covering at a new fire station.
-The mural depicted former fire chief Glenn Joseph, and former deputy fire chief Latosha Clemons, both of whom are Black.
-Clemons was the city's first Black female fire fighter.
-The mural depicted both of them as white, and Clemons sued the city for defamation, libel and negligence.
+The mural depicted former fire chief Glenn Joseph and former deputy fire chief Latosha Clemons, both of whom are black.
+Clemons was the city's first black female fire fighter.
+The mural depicted both of them as white, and Clemons sued the city for defamation, libel, and negligence.
 The city has since removed the mural and settled the lawsuit.